 Capacity Crisis?
 What Capacity Crisis?

-Although the myth of huge infrastructure requirements and costs originated with the road lobby, its most recent sightings are in the frequent claims by the Department of Transport and private operators that our urban rail system is ‘at capacity’ and cannot support extra peak services unless we spend billions of dollars building additional tracks.
-Just prior to the Global Financial Crisis, this gave rise to a spate of media stories expressing alarm that high petrol prices will spell the city’s doom by tempting more motorists to use public transport, thereby ‘crippling’ the system!
+Although the myth of huge infrastructure requirements and costs originated with the road lobby, it gained real momentum with frequent claims by the Department of Transport and private operators that our entire suburban rail system is ‘at capacity’ and cannot support extra peak services unless we spend billions of dollars building additional tracks.

 SPIRALLING petrol prices could cripple the state’s public transport system as motorists choose to leave their cars at home and take the train to work….